SlowDash integrates Python scripts written by users, with features including:

 which overrides the default SCPI command for

 writing.
-(The default SCPI command to be written/read
+(The default SCPI commands to be written/read for

 .scpi().command(CMD)